Approaches and methods

 Students who learned by this approach often report that they are unable to cope with spoken language.

 The twentieth century saw rapid developments in linguistic and learning theory.
 Each new approach to second language reflected the thinking of the time.
-No one method is best.
-Learners have varying strengths and preferences, settings vary (young pupil, older pupil, adult learner, business person, overseas student).
+No one approach or method is best.
+Learners have varying strengths and preferences, settings vary (young pupil, older pupil, adult learner, business person, overseas student, examination requirements).

 Today, in most settings, it is likely that a principled eclectic approach will be used, with the best elements of all the above methods.
 At the very least we safely say that for progress to be made a good deal of the target language needs to be heard, read and used.
 Focus on structure and accuracy usually assists progress and students like to have an understanding of how the language works.

 Approaches and methods in Language Teaching.
 Jack C. Richards and Theodore S. Rodgers, Cambridge, 2001 (second edition)